Developers-RCCS/BTUI-Sessions-22/SoftwareEngineering2/readme.md

 # Software Engineering

->The function of good software is to make the complex appear to be simple
+>"The function of good software is to make the complex appear to be simple"

 -Grady Booch